mehak-agr/covid/README.md

 ### Requirements
 Please see the requirements.txt file in classification folder for all packages.
 Mostly, on any default docker/environment that you usually have setup for all ML/DL projects, a 'pip install torchnet' command is all you might need extra.

+You can also directly use the docker image.
+To pull use $sudo docker pull mehakagr/classcovid:V1 and then start with $sudo docker run --gpus all --ipc=host -it -v /path_to_main-folder/:/data --name covid_class mehakagr/classcovid:V1 (tweak as needed)

 ### To Run
 - The network can be both trained and validated using the run.sh script provided by changing --evaluate argument
 - Tweak the other arguments as per convenience.
 A description of each argument is given in next section.